 I am comfortable working in collaborative teams and providing consultation to teachers, doctors, and other people in your child's system of care.
 I have experience working with children, adolescents, and families on challenges around:

+I use a social justice lens and carefully attend to issues of power, oppression, and privilege as they show up your relationships and my relationship with you.
 I enjoy working with families in non-traditional structures such as polycules, chosen families, and intentional co-parenting communities.
 I welcome families of all configurations to be as they are in all their diversity and complexity.